-The reminder of this paper is organized as follows: Section II shows an actual example for which our technique generates a better edit script and then lists RQs to reveal in this research; Section III introduces some terminologies for this research; Section IV explains edit script and our research motivation; in Section V, we propose a new AST edit script generation technique by considering copy-and-paste; Section VI shows our experimental results and then answers the RQs; Section VII dicsusses the results; Section VIII describes some threats in the experiment; lastly, we conclude this paper in Section IX.
+Fig. 1.
+An actual change where our technique generated a shorter edit script than Falleri's technique for this research; Section IV explains edit script and our research motivation; in Section V, we propose a new AST edit script generation technique by considering copy-and-paste; Section VI shows our experimental results and then answers the RQs; Section VII dicsusses the results; Section VIII describes some threats in the experiment; lastly, we conclude this paper in Section IX.